 People commonly feel that showering their plants would enhance the humidity around them.
 But in most cases, the excess water will cling to the leaves, providing a breeding ground for the bacteria.

-- When watering your plant, gently probe the soil around the roots with a chopstick to generate air pockets throughout the plant.
+- When watering your plant, gently probe the soil around the roots with a chopstick to generate air pockets.

-- Make sure your plant is in an open environment with enough ventilation to ensure optimum air circulation around it.
+- Ensure your plant is in an open environment with enough ventilation to ensure optimum air circulation.

 - You can also keep the plants near a window that provides good airflow.
 But don’t keep it too close to the direct sun.

-- It would be best if you went for loose, well-draining soil with good airflow.
+- Going for loose, well-draining soil with good airflow would be best.

 7. Pests Infestation